 As a broadcaster, 360 video allows you to spend less time and energy on framing your shot so you can focus on adding new dimension to your viewers' experience.
 In 360 broadcasts, viewers will be able to look anywhere while also having the broadcaster present to anchor the broadcast.

-360 broadcasting is supported on iOS (and Android via Periscope Producer only).
-Broadcasting with the Insta360 Nano is natively integrated with Periscope on iOS; just attach the camera and go live.
+360 broadcasting is supported on iOS and Android.
+Broadcasting with the Insta360 Nano is natively integrated with Periscope on iOS and broadcasting with the Insta360 Air is natively integrated with Periscope on Android; just attach the camera and go live.
 To go live in 360 with Periscope Producer, you can use the Ricoh Theta S or the Orah 4i.

-Please note that you will need an updated version of the iOS app to broadcast in 360.
-You can also watch 360 video on Android and all web browsers except for Safari.
+Please note that you will need an updated version of the iOS or Android app to broadcast in 360.
+You can also watch 360 video on all web browsers except for Safari.

 For setup instructions, frequently asked questions, best practices, and troubleshooting tips, check out our LIVE 360 Broadcasting Guide here.